 Genetic studies of schizophrenia

 Our team has extensive experience and expertise in the genetics of schizophrenia.
 Dr. Kendler is an internationally recognized leader in genetic studies of schizophrenia.
 He is the recipient of the 2011 International Society of Psychiatric Genetics’ Ming Tsuang Lifetime Achievement Award and 2011 World Psychiatric Association’s Jean Delay Prize.
-Dr. Kendler’s accomplishments include the establishment of familiar risk in schizophrenia with family and adoption studies in the 1980s,39-43 and contribution to the most recent PGC SCZ GWA studies.4,6,44 Dr. He is also a well-established scholar in genetic study of SCZ, and has published many important works in the field, including the discovery of SLIT3,45 CHI3L1,46 BCL947 and synapsin II48 association with SCZ, and testing and confirming the association of many leading candidates49-54 in Chinese populations (see biosketch for more relevant papers).
+Dr. Kendler’s accomplishments include the establishment of familiar risk in schizophrenia with family and adoption studies in the 1980s,39-43 and contribution to the most recent PGC SCZ GWA studies.4,6,44 Dr. He, member of science acaemy in China, is also a well-established scholar in genetic study of SCZ, and has published many important works in the field, including the discovery of SLIT3,45 CHI3L1,46 BCL947 and synapsin II48 association with SCZ, and testing and confirming the association of many leading candidates49-54 in Chinese populations (see biosketch for more relevant papers).
 More recently, Dr. He has published a large GWAS,36 identifying 2 risk loci in Chinese population.
 Dr. Chen has more than 10 years of experience in SCZ studies, and has identified the association of the SPEC2/PDZ-GEF2/ ACSL6 locus,55 MEGF10,56 IL3,57 CSF2RB58 and CMYA559 genes with SCZ.

 Next generation DNA sequencing and analysis